 We can help your state identify additional funding sources, too – get in touch with us below to discuss further.

 SAMHSA’s goal is to standardize the provision, processes, and quality of crisis care across the country.

 The current approach to behavioral health crisis management is piecemeal in many communities.
 Far too many individuals fall through the cracks as a result.
 The cost to communities, families, and the broader public is just too great.
 Developing a comprehensive and integrated behavioral health crisis solution is critical to closing gaps in care.

-Download our Public Health Playbook to get started.
+Download our Public Health Playbook to get started or request a demo.